‘Sheriff of Wall Street,’ a Gun in Trump’s Holster

 Preet Bharara’s Digital Drug War

-Lindsay Lewis, director of the National Association of Criminal Defense Lawyers, has gone toe-to-toe against Bharara in case involving the digital front of the War on Drugs.
+Lindsay Lewis, an attorney who assisted in the defense of Silk Road founder Ross Ulbricht, went toe-to-toe against Bharara in a case that involves the digital front of the War on Drugs.

-Together with attorney Joshua Dratel, Lewis assisted in the defense of Silk Road founder Ross Ulbricht, now serving a life sentence for operating an underground drug website on the so-called darknet.

-A little more than a block away from where that trial took place, there is a coffee shop called the Silkroad cafe, which — like Ulbricht’s website — is named after the ancient trade route that began with the Han dynasty two centuries before the common era.
+A little more than a block away from where that trial took place, there is a coffee shop called the Silkroad.
+Like Ulbricht’s website, the cafe is named after the ancient trade route that began with the Han dynasty two centuries before the common era.

 Lewis agreed to meet there — “reluctantly,” she joked of the location — to discuss the case at length and the significance of Bharara’s extended tenure.

+Ulbricht is now serving a life sentence for operating an underground drug website on the so-called darknet.

-“The pursuit of his case and the way the office prosecuted that case is a suggestion of nothing short of the hardest stance on drugs that we can possibly imagine,” Lewis said.
+“The pursuit of his case and the way the office prosecuted that case is a suggestion of nothing short of the hardest stance on drugs that we can possibly imagine,” said Lewis, who last year became a director on the board of the National Association of Criminal Defense Lawyers.
+She spoke for this article in her individual capacity.

 Like Scheindlin, Lewis saw Bharara’s administration as out of step with Attorney General Holder instructions to pursue fairer sentences on a case-by-case basis.